The Last Teddy Bear

 “Steve.
 Don’t.
 You’re making me dizzy.”

 “And Traxene.
 Isn’t that the stuff they dope horses with at Aqueduct?
 Plus Thorazine?
 Jesus Christ!”

 “Steve.
 The baby.”
 Frankie held a hand over her burgeoning belly, as if to cover young Henry’s ears.

 “Check this out,” he handed her up the form.

 “Psychotropic Medication Informed Consent,” read his wife.
 “Well, you’re her guardian; you’ve been informed and you’ve gone psycho.
 Now all you’ve got to do is sign the damned thing to go three for three.
 Mattie will be alright.”

 Steve Jelinek waved the fistful of papers at his wife. “‘Temper tantrums and agitation.’
 Agitation?
 Damned right, I’d be agitated, too, if they were force-feeding me on horse dope.”

 In Steve’s daily grind as a software engineer, when called on for specifications as to family and their networking availabilities and/or potential, general health, status and type of business, Steve would say, “A sister.
 Retarded.
 Adult retarded.”
 The “adult” part he added to place himself at a remove, among the grownups.
-Of course his sister would be an “adult.”
+Of course his sister would be an adult.
 Steve was.
 He wanted to say “head-banger” or “hobbit.”

 Steve and Frankie were snuggled in front of the television, watching the continuing story of a Mafia tribe in an upscale New Jersey suburb.
 James Gandolfini, an actor, was the star of the series; he had won an Emmy.
 The premium cable channels were a stretch on their tight budget, and they consequently watched a lot of TV to make good on their investment.